FAA clears Boeing 737 Max to fly again

 Boeing was repeatedly wrong about how quickly it could fix the plane.
 When those predictions continued to be wrong, and Boeing was perceived as putting undue pressure on the FAA, Muilenburg was fired in December 2019.

-Dickson – who flew F-15 fighters in the Air Force before serving as a pilot and an executive at Delta Air Lines – foreshadowed the agency’s decision to clear the Max to fly again with comments in September, after he climbed into the cockpit of a Max for a two-hour test flight.
+Dickson — who flew F-15 fighters in the Air Force before serving as a pilot and an executive at Delta Air Lines — flew the plane personally before it was cleared.

-“I liked what I saw on the flight,” Dickson declared that day.
-Some relatives of passengers who died in the Ethiopian crash dismissed Dickson’s flight as a stunt to benefit Boeing.

 In recent weeks, European regulators also signaled their likely approval of Boeing’s work.
 Regulators in Canada and China are still conducting their own reviews.
 Relatives say it’s too soon, and they and their lawyers say Boeing and the FAA are withholding documents.